sshmhr/Disaster-Management-/README.md

 3. On abnormal days chances of calamity is depicted in a interactive way
 4. Functionalities during disaster time-
      1. Depicting affected zones using maps
-     2. Locally Storning the disaster guide.
+     2. Locally Storing the disaster guide.
      3. If there is a  high chance of calamity then documents specifying do's and dont's are fetched, during a calamity  the local map is saved automatically to the device.
      4. When the user gets outside affected zone then a message stating that the user is safe is automatically sent to his/her contacts.
-     5. For the affected person SOS functionality to alert the response team incorporated.
+     5. For the affected person SOS functionality to alert the response team is incorporated.
-     6. A timer displaying the approximate time to relief will also be displayed.
+     6. A timer displaying the approximate time for the effects of the calamity to subside will also be displayed.
 This would be extremly helpful to boost the morale of the users.